run-ai/docs/docs/platform-admin/workloads/assets/datasources.md

 ## Data sources table

-The data sources table can be found under __Data sources__ in the Run:ai platform.
+The data sources table can be found under __Workload manager__ in the Run:ai platform.

 The data sources table provides a list of all the data sources defined in the platform and allows you to manage them.